‘The Young And The Restless’ Star Tyler Johnson Opens Up About The Perils Of Social Media As An Actor

-The Young and the Restless star Tyler Johnson portrays social media guru Theo Vanderway on the sudser, and he recently discussed how he and his on-screen alter ego have different takes on the platforms for sharing pieces of life.
+The Young and the Restless star Tyler Johnson portrays social media guru Theo Vanderway on the sudser, and he recently discussed how he and his on-screen alter ego have different takes on using social media platforms to share glimpses into a person’s life.

 “It’s kind of a stretch for me to play because I’m sort of social media averse,” said Johnson.
 “It’s not that I don’t like the landscape — I enjoy engaging with it, but as an artist, I’m sensitive.
 You see all the good things that come across, but then what’s the one thing that you focus on?
 The negative!”

-Lots of actors and other celebrities struggle with the downside of social media.
-Freed from having to speak face to face and having a sense of anonymity behind a keyboard, many social media users tend to be far harsher online than they would be to somebody in person.
-While it’s the same for celebrities and non-celebrities, the amount of comments differs significantly, usually.
+Lots of actors and other celebrities struggle with the downside of social media as well.
+Freed from having to speak face-to-face and enjoying a sense of anonymity behind a keyboard, many social media users tend to be far harsher online than they would be to somebody in person.
+While the negativity may be the same for celebrities and non-celebrities, the sheer amount of reactions typically differs significantly.

 Like many actors in his position, Johnson tries to keep himself out of the fray when it comes to being online and being involved in all the negativity that sometimes thrives there.